 - reduced number of white blood cells

 Biologics work in a more selective way than DMARDs.
-This means they often have fewer side effects than the less-targeted treatments.
+They often have fewer side effects than the less-targeted treatments.
 Biologics can still cause side effects, but they tend to be less common.

 Common side effects of biologics include:

-- redness and rash at the site of the injection
+- redness and rash at the injection site

 - increased risk of serious infections